Getting started with the Tiny Tapeout 04+ demo board

 • 8 bi-directional

-The ASIC comes installed on a carrier PCB which is itself installed on the TT Demoboard
+The ASIC comes installed on a breakout PCB which is itself installed on the TT Demoboard

-The demoboard is designed to allow for interaction with design either through the on-board input DIP switches and 7-segment display, or with external circuits through the various pin headers and PMODs on the board.
-Having the ASIC on a carrier, rather than directly on the demoboard, leaves the adventurous free to design their own custom PCB and easily migrate the chip.
+The demoboard is designed to allow for interaction with design either through the on-board input DIP switches and 7-segment display, or with external circuits through the various pin and PMOD headers on the board.
+Having the ASIC on a breakout, rather than directly on the demoboard, leaves the adventurous free to design their own custom PCB and easily migrate the chip.

 Power